sourabhteke1989/JavaTutorials/SpringBootTutorials/SpringSecurity/spring-security-jwt-tutorial/README.md

 ## Endpoints

 - `POST /login`: Authenticates the user and generates a JWT token for the authenticated user.
 (Handled by `HttpSecurity#formLogin` in `SecurityConfig`)
 - `POST /admin/register-user`: Registers a new user with the specified roles and permissions.
+(Only user's having "ADMIN" role will be able to access this end point)

 ## Postman Collection